akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 The `Set` action assigns value(s) to every attributes, categories, family, associations, groups, the "parent" field, or the "enabled" field.

 The expected values are:
-- `field`: the attribute code or category code or family code
+- `field`: the attribute code or property
-- `value`: the attribute value or category code or family code
+- `value`: the attribute value or property value
 - `locale`: the locale code for which the value is assigned (optional)
 - `scope`: the channel code for which the value is assigned (optional)